AntonioStori/Android/README.md

 * SharedPreferencesAgenda - App to store your data even when app is closed.
 * Bitacora - App to use SharedPreferences.
 * SD - App to store data in the sd card.
+* DataBase - App to learn about SQL in Android.